-Nearly all the denominations that have sprung up since 1800 have as a basis "latter day revelation."
-That is, some religious leader (usually self-appointed) claimed to have received a direct communication from God in which salvation for this modern age is revealed.
-The names of some of these so-called "prophets of God" were: Joseph Smith, Charles Taze Russell, Ellen G. White and Mary Baker Eddy.
-The cults which they founded are known as "Mormons" (or Latter Day Saints), Jehovah's Witnesses, Seventh Day Adventists and Christian Scientists.
+Nearly all the denominations that have sprung up since 1800 have as a basis "latter-day revelation."
+That is, some religious leader (usually self-appointed) claimed to have received direct communication from God in which salvation for this modern age is revealed.
+The names of some of these so-called "prophets of God" were: Joseph Smith, Charles Taze Russell, Ellen G. White, and Mary Baker Eddy.
+The cults which they founded are known as "Mormons" (or Latter Day Saints), Jehovah's Witnesses, Seventh-Day Adventists, and Christian Scientists.
 Remember now, each of these leaders claimed to have founded his or her system on a revelation from God.

 - "But though we, or an angel from heaven, should preach unto you any gospel other than that which we preached unto you, let him be anathema" (Galatians 1:8).

 - "Seeing that His divine power hath granted unto us all things that pertain unto life and godliness, through the knowledge of Him that called us by His own glory and virtue" (II Peter 1:3).

 - "God...hath in these last days spoken unto us by His Son" (Hebrews 1:1,2).